rax-register/rax-register.github.io/_posts/2021-07-28-nim_proc_inject_pt1.md

 ![](/images/nim_proc_inject_pt1/37. msfvenom.png)

+#### Development Machine

-Back on your Development Machine, we need two items from the output.
+We need to use two items from the output of the msfvenom command.
 The first is the final Payload size, in my case 201391 bytes (yours may be different).
 The second is the payload itself which is in the code.out file.
 First let's update our code with some additional comments to document what we are doing.
 This code should start immediately following the end of the C++ code section:

     ### begin process injection code